Near-Horizon Collisions around Near-Extremal Black Holes: Introduction

 \section{Introduction}

 A Kerr black hole (BH) can act as a particle accelerator allowing for collisions of divergent center-of-mass (CM) energy in the vicinity of the horizon.
-Such high energy collisions have been shown to occur if one particle has specific angular momentum taking on the critical value
+Such high-energy collisions have been shown to occur if one particle has specific angular momentum equal to the critical value

 where $\mu$ is the specific energy of the particle and $\Omega_\mathrm{H}$ is the angular velocity of the horizon, i.e., the particle is at the bound of superradiance.
-The existence of these high energy collisions was first identified by Ba\~ndos, Silk, and West, and is thus called the BSW-effect \cite{Banados2009}.
+The existence of these high-energy collisions was first identified by Ba\~ndos, Silk, and West, and is thus called the BSW effect \cite{Banados2009}.

-Explicit examples of high energy collisions between a critical particle and generic (non-critical) particle around a rapidly rotating BH have been worked out for two configurations: a pair of infalling particles colliding at the horizon, and an infalling generic particle colliding with a circular orbiter---wherein the orbiter is critical by virtue of having the angular momentum necessary to maintain its fixed radius close to the BH \cite{Jacobson2010,Grib2010,Grib2011a,Harada2011a,Harada2011b}.
+Explicit examples of high-energy collisions between a critical particle and generic (non-critical) particle around a rapidly rotating BH have been worked out for two configurations: a pair of infalling particles colliding at the horizon, and an infalling generic particle colliding with a circular orbiter---wherein the orbiter is critical by virtue of having the angular momentum necessary to maintain its fixed radius close to the BH \cite{Jacobson2010,Grib2010,Grib2011a,Harada2011a,Harada2011b}.
 These examples exhibit CM energy which diverges as the BH tends to maximal spin, a feature intimately related to the special geometry of the near-extremal BH.
 In the rapidly rotating regime, the near-horizon region of a BH gets stretched into a throat-like geometry with proper radial depth which diverges as the BH approaches extremality \cite{Bardeen1972}.
-The throat is described by the Near-Horizon Extremal Kerr (NHEK) metric and is the arena in which the high energy collisions take place \cite{Bardeen1999}.
+The throat is described by the Near-Horizon Extremal Kerr (NHEK) metric and is the arena in which the high-energy collisions take place \cite{Bardeen1999}.

-In this paper, we take a careful look at near-horizon collisions around a near-extremal BH using a novel multi-scaling limit which tracks the rates at which we take 1) the collision radius to the horizon, 2) the colliding particles to criticality, and 3) the BH spin to extremality.
-This allows us to identify conditions under which the CM energy diverges, unifying previous results, and gives us new insight into their interpretation.
+In this paper, we take a careful look at near-horizon collisions around a near-extremal Kerr BH using a novel multi-scaling limit that tracks the rates at which we take 1) the collision radius to the horizon, 2) the colliding particles to criticality, and 3) the BH spin to extremality.
+This allows us to identify conditions under which the CM energy diverges, unifying previous results, and offering new insight into their interpretation.